Germany recorded a Government Budget deficit equal to 3.70 percent of the country's Gross Domestic Product in 2021. source: Federal Statistical Office

 Government Budget in Germany averaged -1.83 percent of GDP from 1995 until 2021, reaching an all time high of 1.90 percent of GDP in 2018 and a record low of -9.40 percent of GDP in 1995.
 This page provides the latest reported value for - Germany Government Budget - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Government Budget - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Government Budget in Germany is expected to be 1.20 percent of GDP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Germany Government Budget is projected to trend around 0.80 percent of GDP in 2020, according to our econometric models.
+Government Budget in Germany is expected to reach -3.60 percent of GDP by the end of 2022, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Government Budget is projected to trend around -4.30 percent of GDP in 2023 and -3.80 percent of GDP in 2024, according to our econometric models.